The Startup Drake Equation

 Here are just some of the factors in the Startup Drake Equation, the failure of any one of which is terminal:

-• Having an idea for something people actually want to pay for
+- Having an idea for a product that people want to pay for

-• Pricing that those people will accept (and that is greater than costs)
+- Pricing that those people will accept (and that is greater than your costs)

-• Competitive enough to be chosen by enough people
+- Competitive and distinctive enough to be chosen among the crowd

-• Able to psychologically handle multiple years of deep effort and stress and pain
+- Able to psychologically handle many years of deep effort and stress and pain

 It’s easy to find examples of failures due to each factor.
-A classic example is the non-technical founder who unsuccessfully manages a consultant to build the product.
-Another is the technical founder who builds forever without talking to customers, and as a result doesn’t sell anything (or build the right thing).
+A classic example is the non-technical founder who unsuccessfully outsources the product to a consultant (fails “can build it”).
+Another is the technical founder who builds forever without talking to customers, and as a result builds the wrong thing (fails “product that people want to pay for” and “able to get attention”).
 Another is the “I had the problem myself, so I built it” origin story, but it turns out not enough other people have the problem and the budget and desire to have it solved.
 Another is that it was too hard to push through the pain of iteration and pivoting, and the day job pays well and there’s a two-year-old at home, so after six months the founder gives up.

 The insights of this model are:

-2. We can think in terms of “reducing risk” or “increasing chances” rather than “best ideas” or “unique strategy” or “changing the world”
+- We can think in terms of “reducing risk” or “increasing chances” rather than “best ideas” or “unique strategy” or “changing the world”.

-Here’s how we can use these insights to increase the chance of success:
+Here’s how to use these insights to increase the chance of success.

 Completely crush a few areas to overcome risks and weaknesses

 No organization will be low-risk on all areas.
-But perhaps some areas can be 100%, or even greater.
+But perhaps some areas can be 100%, or effectively “greater,” and making up for other deficiencies.

-1 although you should be wary that your experience could be blinding you.
+1 Although be wary; your experience could be blinding you.

 Select product/market/customer to decrease risk

 We typically think about “target market” with a success-oriented question like: “Who would be delighted by this product?”
-But a risk-oriented version of this question is also smart, and sometimes easier to answer:
+But a risk-oriented version of this question is sometimes easier to answer:

 What would be the easiest customer segment for us to target?

-Part of the answer is inherent in the segment.
-For example, indie hackers2 like selling to their peer indie hackers, but indie hackers have no money and usually go out of business, so that’s a very risky segment.
-Instead, stable small businesses like dentist offices have large budgets, rarely change software, and last for decades; this is a better market.
+Here “easy” doesn’t mean just mean that you can, or that it’s fun, but also that it is profitable.
+As a negative example, indie hackers2 enjoy selling to their peer indie hackers, but indie hackers have no money and usually go out of business, so that’s a very risky segment.
+Instead, stable small businesses like dentist offices have large budgets, rarely change software, and last for decades; this is a better market3.
 Large, growing markets are better still, because “large” means there’s lots of niches in which to get started, and lots of adjacencies to expand into later, and incumbents are fighting over new customers, not focussed on new entrants who aren’t big enough yet to be worrisome.
+Big, growing markets are easier.

 2 Found mainly on Twitter, the quintessential “indie hacker” is a solo founder, who wants no employees, who can build software without assistance, who values freedom, flexibility, and autonomy over money or prestige.
 They therefore build simple (but hopefully delightful) products, at low prices, designed to be profitable without scaling.

-The other part is in the phrase “for us.”
-An Enterprise segment of some market might be terrific in terms of size and willingness-to-pay-gobs-of-money-for-a-decade, but a brand new company run by a single person will not be able to deliver the complex software, integrations, governance protocols, and professional services that even one Enterprise customer demands, therefore this would be a risky market for them.
+The other key factor is in the phrase “for us”.
+An Enterprise segment of a market might be terrific in terms of size and willingness-to-pay-gobs-of-money-for-a-decade, but a new company run by a single person will not be able to deliver the complex software, integrations, governance protocols, and professional services that even one Enterprise customer demands, therefore this would be a risky market for them.

 You must select low-risk markets, which are easy for you to address.
 You could pick a different word than “easy”—lucrative, growing, profitable—but I like “easy” because it keeps things personal.
 Do you think it will be easy?
-If so, it will be harder than you think, but still possible.
-But if you already think it will be difficult, it’s even worse than you fear: impossible.
+If so, you’re wrong—it will be harder than you think.
+It’s still possible, though.
+But, if you already think it will be difficult, it’s even worse than you fear: impossible.

-This is one reason why investors like two founders—“one to build it, one to get rid of it.”
+This is one reason why investors like two founders—“one to build it, one to get rid of it” as we used to say at ITWatchDogs.
 It’s not just “getting twice the work done,” and not just “someone to commiserate with,” but also because you dramatically improve at least two of the variables in the Startup Drake equation.

 Design out weaknesses

-You have weaknesses, which increase risks in the Startup Drake equation.
-But, you can make choices that make your weaknesses irrelevant, thus also removing the risks.
+You have weaknesses, which increases risk across the Startup Drake equation.
+But, you can make choices that slalom around most of your weaknesses irrelevant, thus also removing the risks.

 If you’re creating a startup on the side, while you hold a day job and a two-year-old, then you should serve an audience who doesn’t want tech support, or at least is fine with support tickets taking 48 hours for a response.
-That might have implications on how complex the product is, what customers expect of it, and what the price is.
-You might see those as negative constraints, but instead see those as point the way towards the best strategy.
-In this case, your profit margin is higher (because you don’t have support costs) and you can sell around the world (because language isn’t a barrier).
+That might have implications on how complex the product is, how intuitively it is designed, what customers expect of it, and its price.
+Rather than seeing those as negative constraints, instead realize that these are a superior strategy and product, because it avoids a weakness (amount and consistency of time-available).
+Indeed, besides solving for the weakness, there are benefits: Your profit margin is higher (because you don’t have support costs) and you can sell around the world (because neither language nor timezones are a barrier) and it will be delightful to use (so the only communication is asynchronous praise on Reddit).
 This can even be done at scale (GMail, Facebook, Twitter, most hardware products).
 Suddenly a negative “constraint” looks like an insightful advantage.

 Or if you’re a terrible designer like me, it would be high-risk to make a product that must appeal to designers or marketing agencies, i.e. people who value and appreciate great design.
 You’ll do just fine with infrastructure engineers or backend enterprise systems.

 Or if you’re terrible at marketing, you could create a collaborative product where people have to invite other people in order to use it.
-While that mechanism is difficult to get going, it means even poor marketing can result in a growing, healthy company.
-(It’s weird that a “viral” company is also “healthy.”)
+While that mechanism is difficult to get started, it means even poor marketing can result in a growing, healthy company.
+(It’s funny that a “viral” company is also “healthy.”)

 By listing your weaknesses as fervently as you list your strengths, you can increase the chance of success by avoiding them, and embracing the knock-on implications.

-I cover this in more detail in my article about Pivot Points.
+I cover this in more detail in my article on Pivot Points.

 With complex projects, the Risk-First Heuristic tells us to tackle the high-risk things first.

 If you start with low-risk tasks, you’ll surely succeed, but the high-risk tasks remain unresolved, and remain high-risk.
-Nine months later, when you finally tackle the high-risk tasks, you might discover the entire venture is unworkable.
-Even if it’s not fatal, new insights means rework, which means you wasted time.
-It’s better to address the risky tasks first, learn from them, and proceed with the rest of the project informed by those lessons.
+Nine months later, when you finally tackle the high-risk areas, you might discover the entire venture is unworkable.
+Even if it’s not fatal, new insights means rework, which means you’ve wasted time.
+It’s smarter to address the risky things first, learn from them, change because of them, and complete the rest of the project informed by them.

-The Startup Drake Equation identifies those risk areas.
+The Startup Drake Equation lists potential risk areas.
 Even after designing our product, market, and strategy to circumvent or remove risks, some high-risk areas will remain.
 Circle those, and address them first.

 So if we’re incorporating AI into the product, make sure that works first, because usually it doesn’t (at least not as of this writing, as thousands of self-styled “AI Startups” have discovered).
 Or if we’re unsure what potential customers would actually pay for (as often they have a problem but don’t want to pay to solve it), we should find that out before writing code.
 Or if we’ve never marketed a new product before, we should make advertisements and landing pages that lead to a waiting list, to make sure we can garner attention before building something that no one will ever see.

-All startups are risky, and even with this model in mind, most startups will fail.
+All startups are risky, and even with this model in hand, most startups will still fail.

 But, by clearly articulating the risks, reducing some risks through the founding team and selecting the market and product that is right for us, solving one or two so well that they overwhelm other risks, constructing a strategy that designs around things that would otherwise be weaknesses, and attacking the remaining high-risk areas first, you can dramatically improve the chance of success.